-Most people have seen the headlines about concussions as a common sports injury, and it's natural that parents may be concerned for their young athlete.
-A large misconception in sports is that previous concussions are to be blamed for ongoing headaches, blurred visions and memory loss, among other symptoms.
+Most people have seen the headlines about concussions as a common sports injury—and it's natural that parents of athletes may have concerns.
+A large misconception in sports is that previous concussions are to be blamed for ongoing headaches, blurred vision and memory loss, among other symptoms.

-“It’s really important to think about concussions in concert with overall brain health,” says Jeffrey Kutcher, M.D., a sports neurologist who treats athletes at the Henry Ford Concussion and Sports Neurology Clinic.
+“It’s really important to think about concussions in tandem with overall brain health,” says Jake Carpenter-Thompson, M.D., Ph.D., a board-certified neurologist at the Henry Ford Kutcher Clinic for Concussion and Sports Neurology.
 “Concussions can be concerning, but they shouldn’t be looked at in a vacuum.
 It is important to understand an athlete’s overall brain health to help manage recovery after any impact.”

-“Having an annual evaluation of your athlete’s brain function when they are healthy and uninjured can help diagnose and treat issues when they arise,” says Dr. Kutcher.
+“Having an annual evaluation of your athlete’s brain health when they are at their baseline - and uninjured - can help diagnose and treat issues when they arise,” says Dr. Carpenter-Thompson.

-Dr. Kutcher shares these tips for parents to make sure you’re keeping your child’s brain health and safety at the forefront, not just their athletic performance:
+Dr. Carpenter-Thompson shares these tips to ensure you keep your child’s brain health and safety front of mind, not just their athletic performance:

-- Get a brain health baseline.
-A proper baseline test should include a personal and family neurological history, with a focus on any active issues.
-It is important to note any neurological conditions that may influence concussion recovery, such as ADHD, depression, anxiety, or migraine headaches.
+- Get a brain health baseline test.
+This should include a personal and family neurological history, with a focus on current issues.
+It is important to note any neurological conditions that may influence concussion recovery, such as ADHD, depression, anxiety or migraine headaches.

-- Teach your kid to listen to their body.
-With any sport, there is a calculated risk to play.
-Teaching kids to listen to and be honest about how their body is feeling is the best way to prevent and treat injuries.
+- Encourage your children to listen to their body.
+There are risks to playing any sport.
+Encourage your child to listen to and be honest about how they’re feeling.
+It’s the best way to prevent and treat injuries.

 - In the event of an injury, look for the signs.
 Within 24 hours after an injury, an athlete should be evaluated if they are experiencing: